jnelson4004/i-made-you-a-mixtape/README.md

 It's done when we have a presentation ready to show the class.
 It's done when we have a deployed page with a unique url.

+## Application Image and Link

+## Authors and Acknowledgement

+The following students were responsible for completing this project:
+> - Chelle Wood
+> - Erin Sinclaire
+> - Jack Nelson
+> - Nicodemus Chinouya

 ## Technologies Used

 Pexel API

-Rapid API (Love Quiz) - https://rapidapi.com/ajith/api/love-calculator
+Rapid API (Love Quiz): https://rapidapi.com/ajith/api/love-calculator

 CSS Framework: https://materializecss.com/